-There's more...
+There’s more...

 In step 5 and step 6, you create two new drives in SRV1.
-The first is the E: drive, which you created in the mirror set Mirror1, and the second is the H: drive, a disk created in the three-way mirror storage space.
+The first is the E: drive, which you created in the mirror set Mirror1, and the second is the H: drive, a disk created in the three-way mirror Storage Space.
 The drive you create in Mirror1 is resilient to the loss of a single disk, whereas the H: drive created in Mirror2 can sustain two disk failures and still provide full access to your information.